 Risks identified in our Audit Plan Auditor commentary Covid- 19 We: worked with management to understand the implications the response to the Covid-19 pandemic had on the organisation's ability to prepare the financial statements and update financial forecasts and assessed the implications for our materiality calculations.
 No changes were made to materiality levels previously reported.
 The draft financial statements were provided on 19 June 2020; liaised with other audit suppliers, regulators and government departments to co-ordinate practical cross-sector responses to issues as and when they arose.
 Examples include the material uncertainty disclosed by the Council's property valuation expert evaluated the adequacy of the disclosures in the financial statements that arose in light of the Covid-19 pandemic; evaluated whether sufficient audit evidence could be obtained through remote technology; evaluated whether sufficient audit evidence could be obtained to corroborate significant management estimates such as assets and the pension fund liability valuations; evaluated management's assumptions that underpin the revised financial forecasts and the impact on management's going concern assessment; discussed with management the implications for our audit report where we have been unable to obtain sufficient audit evidence.
-Our work in this area is still ongoing in relation to the pension fund liability.
+OWe are not yet able to conclude on this risk as the assurance from the Kent Pension Fund auditor remains outstanding at this time.
 The revenue cycle includes fraudulent transactions (rebutted) Having considered the risk factors set out in ISA240 and the nature of the revenue streams at the Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted.
 Therefore we do not consider this to be a significant risk for Maidstone Borough Council.
 Our audit work has not identified any issues in respect of revenue recognition.